 Amount of glucose to give:

-- give enough glucose to increase the glucose level quickly above 4.0 mmol/l, but not so much that it will result in hypoglycaemia
+- give enough glucose to increase the glucose level quickly to 4.0 mmol/L or above, ut not so much that it will result in hyperglycaemia

 Re-check blood glucose level after 10 to 15 minutes.

-If blood glucose level is less than 4 mmol/l, either:
+If blood glucose level is greater than 4 mmol/L, move to step 3.

-- give 10 to 20g 'snack' of slow-acting carbohydrate or
+- give 10 to 20g 'snack' of long-acting carbohydrate or

 - a slice of bread

 - 200ml milk